Skip to main content

 Bereavement

-St Andrew’s Hospice delivers the North East Lincolnshire Bereavement Support Service, offering free and confidential support to adults and children who have suffered bereavement in the local area.
+St Andrew’s Hospice delivers the North East Lincolnshire Bereavement Support Service, offering free and confidential support to adults and children who have suffered bereavement in the local area, where their loved one has received a palliative care diagnosis.
 We recognise that grief affects everyone differently, and that there is no right or wrong way to grieve.
 Some people will try to cope with grief alone, or with the help of family and friends, but others may need help from a trained professional who can offer specialist support and help you navigate your feelings.
 Our Bereavement Support Service is here to do that.

 We offer different types of bereavement support depending on your needs and circumstances.
 You can access our services as an individual, or as a family.
 Support for adults is typically provided in a group setting, with support for children generally taking place in schools.
 We always strive to ensure our bereavement services are delivered in the best environment for you, and that could be over-the-phone, in the hospice, at your home, or through another organisation.
 You could be offered our six-week ‘Coping with Grief’ programme, or we may be able to provide one-on-one counselling.
 The team will get to know more about your situation during your initial consultation, and this will help them identify the best pathway for you to get the most out of your bereavement support.